By Vincenzo Villamena, CPA

 On the other hand, married filers with one or more kids see their total deduction/exemption amount decrease under the new tax bill.
 Instead of claiming three or more personal exemptions in addition to the standard deduction (3x$4,050 plus $12,700) for a total of $24,850, they can only claim the new standard deduction of $24,000 if they don’t itemize.
 This may however be offset by changes to the Child Tax Credit.

-Some itemized deductions eliminated, capped or changed
+TCJA eliminated, capped or changed some itemized deductions

 State and local taxes capped